cdown/chrisdown.name/_posts/2021-07-02-tmpfs-inode-corruption-introducing-inode64.md

 }
 {% endhighlight %}

-If you just skim this, this looks fine.
+If you just skim this, it looks fine.
 But what about if we actually look at the type of `idiag_inode` in `struct inet_diag_msg`?

 {% highlight c %}
 struct inet_diag_msg {